initialcapacity/freshcloud/README.md

 ## Management cluster

 The management cluster runs the image registry and continuous integration and delivery pipeline.
-Fresh Cloud uses [Harbor](https://goharbor.io) for the image registry and [Concourse](https://concourse-ci.org) for the CI/CD pipeline.
+By default, Fresh Cloud uses [Harbor](https://goharbor.io) for the image registry and [Concourse](https://concourse-ci.org) for the CI/CD pipeline.

 Configure your google cloud project.